Assessment and Retrieval Testing

 • Students are expected to achieve 80% or above.

-• In some lower prior attainment groups, the expected threshold may be adjusted to 60%.
+• In some lower prior-attainment groups, the expected threshold may be adjusted to 60% where appropriate.

-• Students who do not meet the expected standard will complete a further opportunity to demonstrate secure knowledge.
+• Students who do not meet the expected standard will be given a further opportunity to demonstrate secure knowledge.

-• Progress is tracked so that staff can identify where additional support may be needed.
+• Progress is reviewed so that staff can identify where additional support may be required.

 Supporting Learning at Home